How to make a Wooden Barn Quilt

 Laying out the design

 Start in the centre and make arrows with the first 2 pieces, then duplicate this for all the centrepieces.
-We are not gluing at this stage, just working out the design that you want.
+We are not glueing at this stage, just working out the design that you want.
 The arrow shapes should fit in place along the lines.

 wooden barn quilt